ngxs/store/docs/advanced/cache.md

 # Caching
 Caching requests executed by Actions is a common practice.
-NGXS does not provide this ability out of the box it is easy to implement.
+NGXS does not provide this ability out of the box, but it is easy to implement.

 There are many different ways to approach this, below is a simple example of using the store's current values and returning it instead of calling the HTTP